Cursor vs Magic

 Pros

-- Generates substantial, production-ready code from natural language descriptions
+- Generates working code from natural language descriptions

 - Supports multiple programming languages and frameworks

-- Integrates with popular IDEs and development tools
+- Integrates with existing developer workflows and IDEs

 Cons